Can we contact you?:

 We invite you to call us for assistance at the beginning of your investigative process.
 Beyond meeting the requirements of Iowa law stating that you must contact the cooperative before attempting to interconnect your own power generating equipment to our lines, we can walk you through a number of preliminary safety and installation precautions to consider.

 You also should contact the experts at the Iowa Energy Center (www.iowaenergycenter.org) or Indian Hills Community College for advice on what other issues to consider, including a site assessment.
 You should get in touch with several lenders, beyond the one the seller of the solar equipment recommends.
-And you should consult your attorney and insurance agent for their input on your project.
+Also, you should consult your attorney and insurance agent for their input on your project.

 Notice: Iowa Code 476.6A Alternate energy production facilities-notification requirements: